 Spend the afternoon at Asakusa Kannon Temple (Senso-Ji), an ancient Buddhist temple.
 This is the oldest and most colorful temple in Tokyo.
 According to legend, in the year 628, two brothers found a statue of Kannon (Goddess of Mercy) in the Sumida River.
 While they returned the statue to the river, it kept coming back to them, leading to the temple being built at the site in 645 in honor of the goddess.

-Tokyo Morning Tour: Meiji Shrine, Senso-ji Temple and Ginza Shopping District
+Tokyo Morning Tour: Meiji Shrine, Senso-ji Temple, Ginza Shops

 Day 1 late afternoon: take a stroll of the Sumida Park